 A: Yes - it is safe and still advisable for you to get the flu shot.

 Q: I’ve heard you can get the flu from the vaccine.
 Is this true?

-A: The flu shot cannot cause disease.
-If a person is feeling poorly after getting the shot it may be because they have already been exposed to the flu virus.
+A: The flu shot cannot cause the flu.
+If a person is feeling poorly after getting the shot it may be because they have already been exposed to the flu virus, or they may be having a mild reaction to the vaccine itself.
 It takes up to two weeks before the shot can become completely effective.

 Q: How old does my child have to be to get the flu shot?